13 SMOKING IN A WEBER BABY Q

 - Fill Syringe by retracting the plunger to suck up the solution through the needle.

 - To avoid overfill squirts, withdraw needle as marinade fills the meat.
-Partially cover meat with wax paper or tea towel to catch any squirts.
+Use your other hand to cover injection hole to prevent squirts shooting out.

-- Pump in your favourite Marinade, Red Wine, Honey, or BBQ sauce into meats and produce tasty moist roasts.
+- Pump in your favourite Marinade, Red Wine, Bush Honey, or BBQ sauce into meats and produce the tastiest moist roasts you have ever had!

 - Inject vodka into a watermelon for a great cocktail.